 All things theater

-One of the coolest things was the afternoon that Sarah and my mom, her Mommom, sat down and watched a DVD of Orangemite’s performance of The Merry Wives of Windsor.
+One of the coolest things was the afternoon that Ashar and my mom, her Mommom, sat down and watched a DVD of Orangemite’s performance of The Merry Wives of Windsor.
 We also had a nice night out (despite a freak rainstorm) seeing Orangemite’s team perform Sophocles’ Antigone.

-Next up, Sarah is preparing to audition with her friend Nash for Orangemite’s next production, Antony and Cleopatra.
+Next up, Ashar is preparing to audition with her friend Nash for Orangemite’s next production, Antony and Cleopatra.
 She’s also planning to audition, along with Dan, for Frankenstein at The Belmont, another local theater.

 And, as summer winds down (did I really just write that?!) we’re planning to have a Shakespeare Film Festival at home, watching some various movies and recorded stage adaptations.